ishaicahila/ReMind/README.md

 - **Natural Language Understanding**: Parses reminders from user messages using LLaMA and LangChain.
 - **Reminder Scheduling**: Schedules reminders based on extracted date and time.
-- **Multi-Functionality**: Can handle various types of reminder formats.
 - **User Interaction**: Reads responses from users to confirm scheduled reminders.

 ## How It Works

 1. **User Interaction**: The user sends a reminder request in natural language.
 2. **Information Extraction**: The bot uses LangChain and LLaMA to extract relevant details like date, time, and message.
-3. **Reminder Scheduling**: The bot schedules the reminder for the extracted time.
+3. **Reminder Scheduling**: The bot schedules the reminder for the extracted time, and stores it in the SQLite3 Database.
 4. **Notification**: Sends the reminder back to the user at the scheduled time.

 ## Project Structure